Las Vegas Violent Crimes Attorney

 - Prevent or overcome resistance to the taking

 It is necessary to consult a Las Vegas criminal defense attorney if you are accused of robbery.
 A robbery is considered a Category B felony and is punishable in state prison for 2 to 15 years depending on the aggravating and mitigating circumstances.
 Do not let a robbery conviction ruin your life.
 Call the Law Office of Joel M. Mann, an experienced criminal defense attorney, to fight the allegations against you.

-Kidnapping Under Nevada Law
+Is Kidnapping a Violent Crime Under Nevada Law?